Nadine Moussa

-Nadine Moussa is a Lebanese lawyer and political activist who ran for the 2014 Lebanese general election.
+Nadine Moussa is a Lebanese lawyer, political activist, women's rights advocate and civil society volunteer.
+Moussa ran for the 2014 Lebanese general election.
 She also ran as an independent candidate for the 2014 Lebanese presidential election.
 She was the first woman to run for presidency in Lebanon.
 The presidential election was postponed to 2016.
 The general election was postponed to 2017 and again until 2018.
 She did not win either contest.

 Professional career

 After studying law at the Saint Joseph University (Beirut) and completing a Masters in International Law at the Pantheon-Sorbonne University (Paris), Nadine Moussa engaged in a lawyer career in Lebanon starting in 1995.

 She has been a member of the Lebanon Bar Association since 1995, and in 2009 she was named coordinator of the Bar Association Committee for Family Affairs for a year.
 She was active in proposing amendments and modifications on national legislation affecting children's welfare, women rights and issues, social security, and related economic and social issues.

 In 2012, she was appointed as a legal expert/consultant for the United Nations Development Programme in charge of compiling a working draft for Lebanon's food safety law for the head of the Parliamentary Committee for Public Health, Labor and Social affairs of the Lebanese Parliament.